MedtheVorg/TodoList-MERN-/README.md

 # Thought Process

-even though design is not one of my strong points I wanted to include this one here to show case what I did before diving into creating the layout using react and tailwindcss.
+even though design is not one of my strongest points I wanted to include this one here to showcase what I did before diving into creating the layout using react and tailwindcss.

 <img src="./src/assets/toughtprocess.png" />
 <br/>